 The rooftop pool is one of our favorites, but be aware there aren't a lot of trees here.
 It’s perfect during early and mid-fall, though.
 And plus, you get great views overlooking the Strip, including a fab view of Aria.
 And the pool area may be smaller than what you're used to, but that's exactly what we love about it.
 The layout is simple and you won't tire yourself from walking around.

-Beginning June 6, guests will be charged $18 per day for valet parking.
+Guests will be charged $18 per day for valet parking.
 Hourly valet rates vary.

 Have a couple friends crashing for the night?
 The couch in your suite has a pullout bed.
 There's a good amount of space between the couch and the bedroom, so it doesn't seem too crowded.
 We're also fans of the large soaking tub.
 We know you'll have a busy itinerary, but make time and treat yourself to relax and unwind in here.